 Last Autumn I covered half of my allotment’s raised beds with regular horse manure, it was about three inches deep.
-We get free manure deliveries to our allotment site and it did a marvellous job of keeping the weeds down over the winter.
+We get free manure deliveries to our allotment site and it did a marvellous job of keeping the weeds down over the winter – it’s a form of ‘no-dig’ gardening.
 The crops that I grew in the various raised beds this year produced bumper crops but I was prevented from growing root crops (because the fertility can be too high if recently manured resulting in ‘funny veg’ syndrome).
 Consequently this winter I’ve gone with a green manure solution which involves sowing in mid to late September (October at a push).

 What is ‘green manure’?

 By ‘green manure’ we don’t mean manure from a very poorly horse… we mean that we sow a cover crop in a bed (or beds) with the sole purpose of letting it grow before we cut it down and turn or rotovate it into the soil (without harvesting any produce from it).
 Think of it as a sacrificial crop used to improve your soil – it sounds a bit bonkers but there are many reasons why we do it.
 An Autumn sowing of green manure will see plants grow throughout the winter before they are cut back and turned into the soil the following spring.

 - Some green manure crops can fix nitrogen and key soil nutrients into the soil so that they don’t leach out of the soil over the cold rainy autumn and winter months.
 Empty beds will leach nutrients.

 - Other green manure crops can bring up nitrogen and minerals from deep in the soil into the plant foliage, which when cut back and rotovated, adds them into the soil for Spring planting.

 - Green manure crops restrict weed growth, empty beds are likely to be overtaken by unwanted weeds which will draw nutrients from the soil and be a nuisance to remove the following year.